Knowledge base

 VPS Cloud / VPS Lite Windows

-This guide details how to back up the data from your folders and nodes on Jelastic Cloud using the OpenStack Swift protocol on Swiss Backup, an independent Swiss cloud backup solution.
+This guide details how to back up the data from your folders and nodes Jelastic Cloud via the OpenStack Swift protocol on Swiss Backup, the backup solution in an independent Swiss cloud.

 - Learn more about the extension (add-on) on Github.